henriquecastror/open-code-community/content/post/2021-04-30 Pairs Trading Replicating Gatev, Goetzmann and Rouwenhorst (2006)/index.md

 The GGR pairs trading strategy is implemented using a 12-month period to select pairs, and a 6-month trading period, where the 20 pairs (an arbitrary number) with the smallest squared distances are traded.
 Because of the 6-month trading period, GGR suggest using 6 overlapping portfolios, each starting one month after the other, similarly to the approach use by [Jegadeesh and Titman (1993)](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1540-6261.1993.tb04702.x) for momentum.
 The return of the pairs trading strategy on each period is the average return from the six pairs portfolios.

 ## Pair Selection
 GGR select pairs with minimum "minimum distance between normalized historical prices".
 In practice, this entails creating a synthetic time series of prices for each stock, starting at the value of $1, from the time series of total returns, including dividends.
 In order to be eligible, a stock needs to have valid return data for the entire formation period, to ensure that the stocks used for pairs formation will be reasonably liquid.
 Once the universe of eligible stocks for a formation period is defined, we calculate the distances between the normalized prices of all possible pairs of stocks, and select the 20 pairs with the minimum distance.
-This can be computationally intensive: if there are 1,000 eligible stocks, for example, we need to calculate (1,000×999)/2=499,500 distances.
+This can be computationally intensive: if there are 1,000 eligible stocks, for example, we need to calculate (1,000 x 999)/2 = 499,500 distances.

 It should be noted that this minimum distance criterion is not the only way to select pairs.
 Other typical approaches use cointegration or copulas to define the pairs.
 See for example [Rad, Low, and Faff, R. (2016).](https://www.tandfonline.com/doi/abs/10.1080/14697688.2016.1164337?journalCode=rquf20)